-Being named second-most vegan friendly city in Asia after Taipei, Singapore is a small vibrant city with lots of vegan food.
-From a full Japanese katsu bento, to ice cream on waffle, Singapore has a wide variety of vegan food to offer, if you don’t mind paying a little bit extra.
+Being named the second-most vegan friendly city in Asia after Taipei, Singapore is a small vibrant city with lots of vegan food.
+From a full Japanese katsu bento to ice cream on waffle, Singapore has a wide variety of vegan food to offer, if you don’t mind paying a little bit extra.

 In this vegan Singapore guide, I’ll show you some of the best vegan food, restaurants, groceries, and more.

 As most things are imported in Singapore (it’s a pretty small country), groceries and thus food in restaurants can be on the expensive side.
 But if you don’t mind spending more on a holiday, this guide will help you find the food you love.